Is a Furniture Protection Plan Worth It?

 | Intentional damage | ✗ Not Covered | Plans cover accidents, not deliberate acts |

-| Commercial use damage | ✗ Not Covered | Residential plans only; commercial coverage is separate |
+| Commercial use damage | ✗ Not Covered | Residential plans only |

 Decision Guide